Frames

 Description

 It is possible to provide a description of the frame about what it is and how it is expected to be used.
 This description is only for documentation purposes and may find it's way into the generated code as a comment for the generated class.
-The is description.
+The property is description.

 Layers